 The REMS 1B scheme will allow the inclusion of reclaimed water from the Nowra and Bomaderry Wastewater treatment plants (WwTPs).
 Both Nowra and Bomaderry

 will be upgraded so that high quality reclaimed water can be made available.

 The reclaimed water will comply with the Australian Guidelines for Water Recycling: Managing Health and Environmental risks, Phase 1 2006.

-Construction has started and is expected to be finished by the end of 2018.
+Construction has started and is expected to be finished by early 2019.